-This chapter addresses roadside maintenance issues primarily as they relate to vegetation management.
-It also covers maintenance in relation to litter control and auxiliary features such as safety rest Areas, viewpoints, and historical markers.
-Roadside issues as they relate to areas of maintenance such as drainage, pavement, and maintenance of structures are covered in other chapters.
+This chapter addresses roadside maintenance issues primarily as they relate to vegetation management and roadside land use assets.
+It also covers maintenance activities and work planning with relation to litter control, and touches on issues with regard to auxiliary features such as Safety Rest Areas, viewpoints, and historical markers.
+Roadside management as it pertains to Maintenance responsibility for drainage, stormwater management, shoulder pavement, and maintenance of barriers and structures are covered in other chapters.
+Project permitted Environmental Mitigation Sites are also considered an important component of the agency's Roadside Land Use assets, but until these sites are fully established (10 to 12 years after construction) they are monitored and maintained through the HQ/Regional Environmental Services Offices.

 This chapter has been written to integrate with information relating to roadside management topics presented in all other departmental documents.
-In particular it is tied to the contents of the Roadside Manual M 25-30, the Roadside Policy Manual M 3110, and the Design Manual M 22-01.
-Roadside Maintenance Managers should be familiar with the contents of these other documents as they relate to roadside maintenance.
+In particular it is tied to the contents of the Roadside Manual M 25-30, the Roadside Policy Manual M 3110, the Design Manual M 22-01 and the annually updated Region/Area Integrated Roadside Vegetation Management Plans.